The Multivariate Taylor Measure Function Space and a Generalization of Taylor's Theorem: Taylor Measure Function Space

 We call (\ref{MTFsinglefunction}) the trivial MTMF representation of the measurable function $f$.
-Therefore, the space $\mathcal{F}_{\Re }^{\Re ^{p}}$ represents a collection of measurable functions that contains analytic functions as special cases.
+Therefore, the space $\mathcal{F}_{\Re }^{\Re ^{p}}$ represents a collection of measurable functions that contains any measurable function, as well as, analytic functions as special cases.
 Next, we collect the multivariate Taylor theorem as a special case of MTMFs.

 \begin{example}[Multivariate Taylor Theorem as special case of MTMFs] Recall that if $f:\Re ^{p}\rightarrow \Re $, is analytic at the point $ \mathbf{x}_{0}=$ $[x_{1,0},x_{2,0},$ $\dots ,x_{p,0}]\in \Re ^{p},$ its multivariate Taylor expansion is given by